climbcat/cbui/README.md

 CMake for windows is downloaded from https://cmake.org/download/.

-The windows c++ libraries are installed using the Visual Studio Installer, e.g. "Desktop sevelopment with C++".
+The windows c++ libraries are installed using the Visual Studio Installer, e.g. "Desktop development with C++".

 If you are natively a linux enjoyer, I recommend the alternative terminal 'w64devkit' available via https://www.mingw-w64.org/downloads/.